 Painting furniture is obviously one of my favorite things to do!
 I love the thrill of the hunt for a great piece, agonizing over what color to paint it, whipping out my spray gun, and picking or painting the perfect hardware.
 That being said, some furniture is a pain in the you know what to paint.
-Laminate is one of those pain points.
+Painting laminate furniture is one of those pain points.
 Thankfully, we’ve created this easy-to-follow tutorial for painting laminate furniture!
 If it’s a great piece and suits your needs (and your budget!) it’s worth the little extra work to make it awesome.
 You with me?
-Today I’m gonna teach you how to paint laminate furniture.
+Today I’m gonna teach you how to paint laminate furniture, the easy way!

-This book case (? – Does this even classify as a book case?) is a perfect example of just that!
-I found a piece I reeeeeally needed for storage and I had the perfect spot for it in my craft room and hello! it was $25.
+This book case (Does this even classify as a book case?) is a perfect example of just that!
+I found a piece I reeeeeally needed for storage and I had the perfect spot for it in my craft room and hello, it was $25.
 Score!
 One problem… that pesky laminate covering over the real wood.
 Sometimes, this can be a major deal breaker when picking furniture.
 This time, I went for it.
-After a ton of research and trial and error, I’ve found a great way to turn a laminate or veneer covered piece of furniture into an awesome, statement making, project!
+After a ton of research and trial and error, I’ve found a great way to paint laminate furniture or veneer covered piece of furniture and turn it into an awesome, statement making, project!

 Next, prime your furniture.
-I always use Kilz primer and have had great luck with it.
-For laminate furniture, you want to do at least 2 coats of primer and let them cure completely in between coats.
+I always use Kilz primer for laminate and have had great luck with it.
+For painting laminate furniture, you want to do at least 2 coats of primer and let them cure completely (overnight if you can!) in between coats.
 You can even sand in between coats for maximum adhesion.
 (Fancy words eh?)
 I used a smooth roller and rolled on 2 coats of primer and let it dry overnight.
 TIP: if using spray primer, shake your can really, really, REALLY well.
 If you don’t, your primer can spray out in a gritty texture which is no good!
 Using Kilz Primer for laminate furniture is your best bet.

 The pink I chose was Behr Tutti Frutti.
 I LOVE this shade of hot pink!
 It’s perfect!